fredy-vargas-romero/quotation_currencies/README.md

 - Session Storage: Temporarily caches the fetched exchange rates locally, allowing for efficient currency conversion calculations and reducing redundant API calls.
 This helps minimize load on the API and improves the app's performance.

+## Recomendations:
+- Credentials API: Must be configured to restrict access exclusively to the web app by enabling CORS (Cross-Origin Resource Sharing) filters.
+This additional security measure ensures that only authorized requests from the designated web application are permitted.